truher/all25/lib/src/main/java/org/team100/lib/motor/README.md

-# motor
+# lib.motor

-The `lib.motor` package contains wrappers for various motors we might use.
+This package contains wrappers for various motors we might use.

 The main interface is `BareMotor`, which describes a motor capable of control via duty-cycle, velocity, or position: some implementations don't support all